-Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+Maximum residual disinfectant level goal: The level of a drinking water disinfectant below which there is no known or expected microbial contaminants.

-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+MRDLG to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control contaminants.

-Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+Maximum residual disinfectant level: The highest level of a disinfectant allowed in drinking water.
+There is convincing

+MRDL evidence that addition of a disinfectant is necessary for control of microbial

-Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
+Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.